tobiasunterhauser/azure-ai-foundry-agents-workshop/Hands-On Hacking Session 2/readme.md

 1. Locate the comment **Create the Refund agent**.
 Observe how the order_status Agent was created and Create the **refund_agent**.
 Don't forget to call your **OrderRefundPlugin**.
 User the following parameter:

     ```python
     name="RefundAgent",
     description="A customer support agent that handles refunds.",
     instructions="Handle refund requests."
     ```
 1. Locate the comment **Define plugin for handling order returns** and create the **OrderReturnPlugin**

-1. Locate the comment **Create the Refund agent**.
-And create the **refund_agent**  using the following parameter:
+1. Locate the comment **Create the Order Return agent**.
+And create the **order_return_agent**  using the following parameter:

     ```python
-        name="RefundAgent",
+    name="OrderReturnAgent",
-        description="A customer support agent that handles refunds.",
+    description="A customer support agent that handles order returns.",
-        instructions="Handle refund requests."
+    instructions="Handle order return requests."
     ```

 1. Locateh the logic for the Agent handoffs at the comment **Define the handoff relationships between agents**  and add the following code:

     ```python
     handoffs = (
         OrchestrationHandoffs()
         .add_many(
             source_agent=support_agent.name,